 The Fallen Firefighters Memorial is a tribute to these heroic firefighters and all Stockton firefighters who made the ultimate sacrifice.

-This beautiful life-size monument was dedicated on October 11, 1998, and located at McLeod Lake in downtown Stockton.
+This beautiful life-size monument was dedicated on October 11, 1998, and was previously located at McLeod Lake in downtown Stockton.
 The monument was designed and sculpted by artist Betty Saletta.

 Augustus Miller...On November 23, 1870, Firefighter Miller was run over by a team of horses from the Weber Engine Company while responding to a fire.